bugsnag/bugsnag-js/packages/plugin-angular/README.md

 ## License

-The Bugsnag JS library and official plugins are free software released under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+This package is free software released under the MIT License.
+See [LICENSE.txt](./LICENSE.txt) for details.